What is Community Sponsorship:

 The Archbishop of Canterbury Justin Welby became the UK’s first community sponsor when he welcomed a refugee family into Lambeth Palace in 2016.

 The Catholic Diocese of Salford became the UK’s second community sponsor when they resettled a Syrian family in November 2016.
 This was followed by the Salvation Army resettling a third family in South London in March 2017.
-One of the local groups that we are working with, Worthing 4 Refugees, its first sponsored Syrian family through Worthing 4 Refugees in May.
-In recent weeks, more families have arrived in Bude, Fishguard, Taunton and Hackney.
+One of the first local groups that we partnered with, Worthing 4 Refugees, received their first sponsored Syrian family in May.
+Hillsong’s Refugee Response, another group that we have been working closely with, welcomed their first family in October 2017.
+To date, more than 50 refugees have been resettled under this programme by over a dozen community sponsors in the UK.

 How does Community Sponsorship work: